Legoless/LegoCV/README.md

 # LegoCV

-A simple lightweight OpenCV wrapper for Objective-C and Swift to eliminate the need to use Objective-C++.
+Fully functional OpenCV wrapper for Objective-C and Swift to eliminate the need to use Objective-C++ and allow full compatibility with Swift projects.

 # Mission